r-poloni/ExApp/README.md

 # exabase_visualiser
 exabase_visualiser is a solution based on R and shiny package to visualise biodiversity data stored in a database structure called exabase: https://github.com/r-poloni/exabase.
 This database structure is built upon Darwin Core standard and accomodates both individual based records and occurrence based records.

 This app was designed to suit my own needs, which are mainly visualizing the data from natural history collections, from citizen science, and see what the material I have for study and for sequencing through maps and summary statistics.
 It is particularly useful for people that need to manage a collection of samples for molecular or morphological studies.
-It is also useful if you want to visualize and explore the data of a certain species or more species from citizen science and those from your own collection, for a paper or project.
+It is also useful if you want to visualize and explore the data of a certain species or more species from citizen science and those from your own specimens, for a paper or project.

 ## Try it out
-A demo version of this app running on the example data (modified for illustrating the app functioning from the data in [Poloni et al. 2023](https://academic.oup.com/zoolinnean/article/200/3/705/7246614?login=false)) is provided with the code and can be accessed here: https://r-poloni.github.io/exabase_visualiser/
+A demo version of this app running on the example data (modified for illustrating the app functioning from the data in [Poloni et al. 2023](https://academic.oup.com/zoolinnean/article/200/3/705/7246614?login=false)) is provided with the code and can be accessed here: https://r-poloni.github.io/exabase_visualiser/ (the first time you launch it it requires some seconds)
 The deployment on the github page has been done with the shiny-live package (https://github.com/RamiKrispin/shinylive-r).
 Try it out!